CBD for Stress?

 The Science Behind CBD

 One of the main triggers that can turn any situation into a stressful situation is the release of too much serotonin.
-CBD binds to 5HT1a receptors just like serotonin, preventing the neurotransmitter typically associated with happiness from overwhelming the system.
+CBD binds to 5HT1a receptors just like serotonin.
 The medical community believes 5HT1a receptors are the ones most associated with anxiety.
 While many people associate serotonin with happiness, too much of it can overload the brain causing a variety of emotional effects.
 The human body is magnificent and people are nowhere close to creating anything as complex and efficient as it.
 But, it is not perfect either.

 Who is Using CBD?